ABDOU-AHARCHA/Native_Android_Small_Projects_And_Practicing/README.md

 # 📚 Native Android Mini Projects & Practice

-This repository contains small Android projects and exercises that I developed in the past during my learning journey in native Android development.
+This repository contains small Android projects and exercises that I developed in the past as part of my learning journey in **Native Android Development**.

-These projects were created to practice fundamentals, APIs, UI design, and core Android concepts.
+⚠️ These mini projects were created strictly for learning and practice purposes.
+They were not intended for production use or public release, but rather to strengthen my understanding of Android fundamentals and core development concepts.

 ---